ocelot-engineering/covid-imperial-next/README.md

 ## Code Structure

-The tech stack for this web app is:
+The tech stack for this app is:

 - [React](https://react.dev/)
 - [Next.js](https://nextjs.org/) (React framework)